quasarframework/quasar-framework.org/source/api/js-app-fullscreen.md

 title: Quasar Fullscreen
 ---
-There are times when you want your website to run in fullscreen.
+There are times when you want your website or App to run in fullscreen.
 Quasar makes it easy by wrapping the [Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).

 <input type="hidden" data-external-demo="app-fullscreen">